aalto-speech/rl-klm/demo/README.md

 RL-KLM DEMO: FORM FILLING

 This demonstration shows how RL-KLM can be used to predict task completion time for form filling task.
+Reinforcement Learning agent learns a policy to complete the form filling task by minimizing the task completion time.
+The learned policy is then used to form a KLM model to estimate the task completion time.

 Demo app works only for MacOS.

-RL-KLM code author: Katri Leino (katri.k.leino a aalto.fi).
-Aalto university.
+RL-KLM code author: Katri Leino (katri.k.leino a aalto.fi), Aalto university.
-The demo app author: Kashyap Todi.
-Aalto university.
+The demo app author: Kashyap Todi, Aalto university.